jeffreyyoung/single-table-dynamo/README.md

 ## How it works

-Everything stored in the table have the below shape.
+Everything stored in our dynamodb table has the same below shape.

 The dynamo table is configured to have a local secondary index on the fields `lsi0`, `lsi1`,...`lsi4`.
-And a global secondary index on the fields `gsiHash0`, `gsiSort0`,...`gsiHash19`, `gsiSort19`
+And a global secondary index on the fields `gsiHash0`, `gsiSort0`,...`gsiHash19`, `gsiSort19`.
+The actual object data stored at the `data` property
 ```typescript

 export type SingleTableDocument<T> = {